dcao/website/website/blog/2025-10-10--dysphoria-discipline/index.md

 A special shout-out to my dear friend [Florence](https://florenceyho.substack.com/p/a-flailing-attempt-at-self-reinvention) for inspiring me to write this out!
-I hope I can speak to the early 20s feelings of confusion and aimlessness as poignantly as she has.
+I hope I can speak to the early 20s feelings of confusion and self-(re)discovery as poignantly as she has.